boxblinkracer/phpunuhi/README.md

    <img src="/.github/assets/translate.png">
 </p>

-### 4.7 List Translations Command
+### 4.8 List Translations Command

 This command allows you to output all available translation keys in your Translation-Sets.
-Use this to debug and analyzse your translations.
+Use this to debug and analyse your translations.

 ```bash
 php vendor/bin/phpunuhi list:translations
 ```

-### 4.8 Migration Command
+### 4.9 Migration Command

 It's also possible to migrate your translations from one storage to another.
 Just use the migration command and provide the target storage as output format.